starzel/ftw.logo/README.rst

 ============

 Plone extension providing smart logo handling.
-Based on an svg Logo or Icon the extension is able to produce all kinds of scales such as apple touch icons or android PWA logos.
+Based on a svg Icon the extension is able to produce all kinds of scales such as apple touch icons or android PWA logos.

+The Logo is either a PNG or SVG.

 Compatibility
 -------------